AresValley/Artemis-DB/static/66/description.md

 CCIR 493-4 Selcall, also known as HF Selcall, Australian Selcall, and Codan 8580 Selcall, is a Selcall standard developed in Australia for the HF band.
-Used by Amateur radio and Codan Modems.
+Used by Amateur radio and many HF modems.

+Has a 170 Hz shift and transmits at 100 Bd.
+Has the characteristic long CW tone as the preamble.
+The earlier version of this selcall mode only supports 4-digit selcall addresses, but support for 6-digit ID's has been implemented in newer systems.
+Codan, Barrett, QMAC, Micom, Icom, Vertex, and Jenal modems support have implemented the 6-digit version.
+The 6-digit version is backwards compatible with the original 4-digit version, but the 4-digit version cannot decode a 6-digit selcall.